 As one example, if you buy a \$200,000.00 place, you will pay \$200K in interest and 200k in principal for the house.
 However, if you buy a 50k place, and pay down the mortgage in a matter of 5 years, you might only pay 10k interest, and have paid 50k for the place.
 Would you rather pay 400k or 60k?
-Would you rather pay more than \$1,250 from your paycheck for the rest of your life--- or virtually nothing at all from your paycheck?
+Would you rather pay more than \$1,250 from your paycheck towards your mortgage for the rest of your life--- or virtually nothing at all from your paycheck?

 It is definitely not as cool to live in a condo that is way old and broken down as it would be to live in a new place.
-However, it could be an opportunity to show your pride by planting trees, and painting.
-Furthermore, having money in the bank vs. no money in the bank and living in a great place has been studied by universities, finding that the people with money in the bank felt better, and more secure.
+But having money in the bank vs. no money in the bank has been studied by universities, and they found that the people with money in the bank felt better, and more secure.